11. Who supports the Common Core and why?

 Arguments supporting the Common Core fall in three basic categories: the new standards’ superiority to current state standards, the ease of moving from state to state made possible by the standards, and the benefits of standardized curricula and assessments.
 The support for the standards by liberals such as Joel Stein (former chancellor of the New York City Schools) and Michelle Rhee (former chancellor of the District of Columbia Public Schools) is not surprising.
 But several prominent conservatives are also backing the Common Core based on these three main arguments.

 The first argument—superiority to state standards—was born out of the havoc wreaked by the No Child Left Behind Act (NCLB).
-Desperate to show student proficiency under the utopian demands of NCLB, many states dropped their standards so drastically that only two states had standards for 8th-grade mathematics that reached the National Assessment of Educational Progress (NAEP) threshold, and no states had standards that fulfilled the NAEP requirements for English language arts.1 Additionally, students in some states could be labeled “proficient” after correctly answering fewer than 50% of the questions on assessments.2
+Desperate to show student proficiency under the utopian demands of NCLB, many states dropped their standards so drastically that only two states had standards for 8th-grade mathematics that reached the National Assessment of Educational Progress (NAEP) proficiency threshold, and no states had standards that fulfilled the NAEP requirements for reading proficiency.1 Additionally, students in some states could be labeled “proficient” after correctly answering fewer than 50% of the questions on assessments.2